New beginnings

 We’re rather at a loss as to how to get it across to people?
 We’ve tried everything.
 I’ve resorted lately to literally asking people if they would remain dry if I chucked a bucket of water at them.
 No?
 Then your clothes ARE NOT WATERPROOF.

-As I write this today (in late March) 6 of the 26 people booked on the Hill Trip had to buy waterproof trousers in our shop (we have some ’emergency’ pairs for sale) before we would let them take part – despite knowing perfectly well upon booking that they needed to bring them, and being told so in three separate emails.
+As I write this today (in late March) 6 of the 26 people booked on the Hill Trip had to buy waterproof trousers in our shop (we have some ’emergency’ pairs for sale) before we would let them take part – despite knowing perfectly well upon booking that they needed to bring them, ticking a box to declare that they had them, and being reminded in three separate emails.
 March is not necessarily spring here – today it was full on blizzard conditions on the hill.

 I can go into all sorts of other pet peeves, but I’m starting to feel a bit frazzled just thinking about it all, and I notice my use of capitals is increasing throughout this blog as I feel more and more shouty, so it’s probably time to stop here.